leslie-smith1112/PhyloFrame/README.md

 ## Example: Replication of paper results

 This is a basic example which shows you how to recreate a run from the paper as well as to run PhyloFrame on a single datatset.
+# Please ensure you have a directory `data-raw` within the project's home directory.

 ### 1. Set up data
 PhyloFrame utilizes two large data sources to run: Functional interaction networks and enhanced allele frequencies created from Gnomadv4.1.